-Source: chewing gum, peels, skins, or seeds of grapes, blueberries, cherries & plums
+Source: chewing gum, peels, skins, or seeds of grapes, blueberries, cherries and plums.

-Arginine is an amino acid which occurs naturally in saliva an important amino acid which may disrupt the formation of plaque and reduce chances of cavities.
+Arginine is an amino acid which occurs naturally in saliva.
+It is very beneficial for the health of your teeth as it may disrupt the formation of plaque and reduce chances of cavities.

 Calcium and phosphorous

-Calcium and phosphorous are 2 important nutrients work closely together to build strong bones and teeth Calcium plays a role in making the jaw bones healthy and strong to hold the teeth in place.
+Calcium and phosphorous are two important nutrients for healthy teeth which work closely together to build strong bones and teeth.
+The mineral plays a role in making the jaw bones healthy and strong to hold the teeth in place.
 However, calcium needs phosphorus to maximise its bone strengthening benefits.

-Source: (phosphorous) – pumpkin seeds, fish, Brazil nuts, red meat, eggs, tofu, broth
+source of phosphorous – pumpkin seeds, fish, brazil nuts, red meat, eggs, tofu, broth.

-Source: Organ meats – heart, liver, kidney.
-Beef, soy oil, sardines, mackerel & peanuts
+Source: organ meats (heart, liver, kidney), beef, soy oil, sardines, mackerel and peanuts.